 The pharmaceutical and other biomedical industries require an understanding of both business and science to bring lifesaving technologies to market.
 KGI’s summer program will provide skills and professional development opportunities for undergraduates interested in careers in biotechnology, pharmaceuticals, medical devices, or other biomedical product industries.
-During this challenging and fun five-week program, you will learn about bioscience business skills and career opportunities, providing you an edge for careers beyond the bench in these science based industries.
+During this challenging and fun five-week program, participants will learn about bioscience business skills and career opportunities, providing an edge for careers beyond the bench in these science-based industries.

 - Gain expertise in bioscience business.
 KGI faculty and invited industry guests will teach participants about the organization of the bioscience industries and strategies used by companies in the industry to translate scientific discoveries into commercial projects.
 Participants will learn how to evaluate the commercial attractiveness of scientific research.
 These skills will be put to use in a team-based consulting project, in which teams of students will evaluate the technical and commercial feasibility of a recently discovered bioscience technology.